supahcraig/schemareg/README.md

 # See it in action

 Assumes you have an unsecured CDP cluster running nifi, schema registry, & hive.
 This example uses HDFS, but it should work on s3 or ozone as well with minor tweaks.
+More work needs to be done to make this work on a secured cluster.

 ## Schema Registry